RidleyB/sen/content/_races/hadozee.md

 ---
 title: Hadozee
+world: saphor
 ---

+**Home-World:** {{ page.world | capitalize }}

-The Hadozee, from the oceanic and seafaring world of Saphor, are skilled sailors and navigators.
-They arrived in Sen during the Era of Discovery, bringing their knowledge of trade and commerce to the city.
-Hadozee are rarely found in the city, although they hold a small minority in the Guild of Open Commerce.
+**Description:** The Hadozee, from the seafaring world of Saphor, are renowned sailors and navigators.
+Their society is built around the sea, with a rich tradition of exploration and trade.
+They arrived in Sen during the Era of Discovery, bringing their expertise in maritime navigation and commerce.
+Though few in number, Hadozee hold important roles in the Guild of Open Commerce, leveraging their skills to foster trade and exploration.
+A famous Hadozee admiral by the name of Galt Freeone spearheaded the journeys to many worlds, and most notably discovered the world of Zaratal.

 <!--more-->

-<div class="todo">More info on race.</div>
 <div class="todo">Include a story about a great hadozee admiral in the Era of discovery discovering new peoples/worlds</div>